-I have been chronicling my life as an immigrant and a traveler for ten years.
+I have been chronicling my life as an immigrant and a traveller for ten years.
 I dissect cultural differences here and elsewhere because they amuse me, but I’m rarely bluntly negative, although I’m often sarcastic.
 I conduct my own very unscientific sociological studies to understand the world better.
 But this blog remains my story: one adventure, the path of a twenty-something-now-thirty-something woman.

 In short, my story—or parts of it—is unique yet common, personal yet relatable.

 I can name a hundred of things I hate in Canada, ranging from the innocuous to the borderline deal breakers.
 Do you want examples?
 Okay.
 I can’t stand winter—that’s almost a deal breaker.
-I hate the fact people value personal space so much that we are all a bunch of robots who never interact, never touch each other.
+I hate the fact people value personal space so much that we are all a bunch of robots who never interact, and never touch each other.
 I can’t stand political correctness.
 It annoys me that cities are built for cars, not people.
 I will never eat dinner at 6 p.m.
 I find North American-style parenting overprotects kids and fusses too much around them.
-I think too much emphasis is put on spending money and achieving a lifestyle promoted by media, as if the only way to be happy in life was to have a giant house in the suburb.
+I think too much emphasis is put on spending money and achieving a lifestyle promoted by media, as if the only way to be happy was to have a giant house in the suburb.
 Food is meh.
 I find Canadian society a tad too conservative and consensual.
 I hate Tim Hortons coffee.

 Phew.
 Sorry, eh.

 My life in Canada isn’t perfect.
-I chose to stay because I think I’m doing better here than I would do in France or elsewhere in the world.
+I chose to stay because I think I’m doing better here than I would in France or elsewhere in the world.

 Yet, I often heard the Clash song playing in my head—“should I stay or should I go?”